niravnmore/phpoverviewtut/HRQnA.md

 Q2.
 Why should I hire you?

 ```
 You should hire me because I bring a strong combination of skills, adaptability, and dedication towards my work.
 I quickly learn new processes, thrive in fast-paced environments, am able to contribute to a team and excel at problem-solving.
-I also have past experience with the domain related to this job and I understand the domain structure well.
+I also have past experience with the domains related to this job and I understand the domain structure well.

 I understand the working culture of the software industry from various of my previous experiences and understand the importance of following strict timelines.
 I always remain committed to deliver something more than the expected results.
-I can effectively contribute towards growth of the output of your workforce.
+I can effectively contribute towards increase in the output of your workforce.
 ```

 Q3.
 What are your strengths and weaknesses?